 4. Automated Savings

-Automate savings with Stash: Beyond the $5 to sign-up, I set aside 20 percent of my take-home pay with every paycheck as soon as I found out I was pregnant.
+Automate savings with the Stash app: Beyond the $5 to sign-up, I set aside 20 percent of my take-home pay with every paycheck as soon as I found out I was pregnant.
 Setting aside anything and regularly, no matter how small, matters.

 5. Sell Old Clothes